1908 Summer Olympics: Background

 There were four bids for the 1908 Summer Olympics.
 Rome was selected ahead of London, Berlin and Milan.
 The selection was made at the 6th IOC Session in London in 1904.

 Italian authorities were preparing to stage the games when Mount Vesuvius erupted on 7 April 1906, devastating the city of Naples.
 Funds were diverted to the reconstruction of Naples, so a new host country was required.
 During the Intercalated Games of Athens, still in April 1906, Coubertin approached Lord Desborough about alternatively hosting in London.
-Accepting the offer and with a mere 18 months in which to prepare, London was selected for the first time to hold the Games, which were held at White City alongside the Franco-British Exhibition, at the time the more noteworthy event (Gillett and Tennent, 2025.
+Accepting the offer and with a mere 18 months in which to prepare, London was selected for the first time to hold the games, which were held at White City alongside the Franco-British Exhibition, at the time the more noteworthy event.

-The White City Stadium, built in short time for the Games, held 68,000 people, with full crowds turning up to watch the events.
+The White City Stadium, built in short time for the games, held 68,000 people, with full crowds turning up to watch the events.
 The stadium track was three laps to the mile (536.448 metres per lap), as the current standard of 400 metres did not exist until 1962, with a pool (for swimming and diving events) and platforms (for wrestling and gymnastics) in the centre field.

-The distance from the start of the marathon to the finish at the stadium was established at these Games: the original distance of 25 miles was changed to 26 miles so the marathon could start at Windsor Castle and then changed again at the request of Princess Mary so the start would be beneath the windows of the Royal Nursery.
+The distance from the start of the marathon to the finish at the stadium was established at these games: the original distance of 25 miles was changed to 26 miles so the marathon could start at Windsor Castle and then changed again at the request of Princess Mary so the start would be beneath the windows of the Royal Nursery.
 To ensure that the race would finish in front of the King, the finish line was moved by British officials who "felt compelled to restore the importance of the monarchy."
 As a result of these changes, the marathon covered a distance of 26 miles and 385 yards (42.195 km), which became the standard length starting with the 1924 Summer Olympics.

-The Games
+The games

 There were controversies at the games.
 On the opening day, following the practice introduced at the Intercalated Games of 1906, teams paraded behind national flags.
 However, the arrangement caused complications: